 Mode of study

 MA Performance: Writing is offered in extended full-time mode, delivered through a blend of online and in person over 60 weeks / two academic years.
-You will be expected to commit 30 hours per week to study, which includes teaching time and independent study
+You will be expected to commit 30 hours per week to study: this includes synchronous learning (5-6 hours per week in-class), asynchronous learning (homework, assignments and visits to performances set by tutors) and self-directed learning in which you independently pursue projects, either theoretical or practical, with the resources available to you at an arts university that help you develop as a storyteller.

 This mode of study extends the duration of the course allowing you time for personal reflection and the evolution of ideas and creative thinking.